-Intelligent membranes should only be installed at most 20% of the way through the insulation zone from the internal face (warm side) of the insulation.
+Air barriers should be installed no further than 20% of the way through the insulation zone, measured from the internal (warm) side.

 Retrofitting insulation to an existing roof where the tiles are not being re-laid requires careful inspection.
-Bitumen felt and some other types of underlay may not be breathable, in which case the ventilation strategy must be altered to allow ventilation underneath the felt (see detail ROOF 001), rather than across the top, as is more common.
+Bitumen felt and some other types of underlay may not be breathable, in which case the ventilation strategy must be altered to allow ventilation underneath the felt (see detail ROOF 002), rather than across the top, as is more common.